Student Water Prize

 Nominations must be entered into the state awards, where the winner will automatically advance to the national Australian Water Awards.
-To be eligible for the national awards, the state winner must be available to attend and present at Ozwater’17 (16 – 18 May) in Sydney.
-State winners will be provided with flights, accommodation and registration to Ozwater’17 where they will present their papers as part of the conference program.
+To be eligible for the national awards, the state winner must be available to attend and present at Ozwater’18 (8 – 10 May) in Brisbane.
+Interstate winners will be provided with flights, accommodation and registration to Ozwater’18 where they will present their papers as part of the conference program.

 12-month membership to the Australian Water Association & YWP (Young Water Professional) Network

-Winner’s paper will be published on the Australian Water Association’s website and in the Association's Current Magazine.
+Winner’s paper will be published in the Water e-Journal on the Australian Water Association’s website.

 Scott Roy, University of the Sunshine Coast & SMEC Australia, Queensland

 Project title: Passive Flood Barrier

 With over 20 years’ experience in the water industry Scott is a qualified plumber and gasfitter with experience in all aspects of commercial and domestic water, sewer, stormwater, solar, LPG and natural gas systems.
 Scott’s project tested the performance of a flow impedance barrier that activates automatically during extreme storm events.
 This automated function without the need for human intervention, triggers to rise and fall into place without the need for electrical power to operate, resulting in limited impediment to vehicle and pedestrian traffic.

 Matthew Makestas, Mark Bailey, Diana Bethune and Joshua Ware